What Is the System Usability Scale (SUS) and Why Is It Important?

 Analyzing Your SUS Results

-Once you've distributed your test link and allotted your set amount of time for respondent participation, it's time to analyze the data you collect.
+Once you've distributed your test link and collected participant data, it's time to analyze the data you collect.
 Our tool makes it easy to mine your myriad test results for valuable insights, including:

 - SUS score

 - Cronbach's Alpha